-Swarthmore College library holdings amount to approximately 900,000 volumes with some 15,000 volumes added each year.
+Swarthmore College library holdings amount to approximately 850,000 print volumes with some 12,000 volumes added each year; additionally more than 500,000 e-books are available to patrons.
 The College participates in the Federal and Pennsylvania Depository Library Program and selects those government documents most appropriate to the needs of the curriculum and the public and catalogs them in Tripod.
-The library also houses an extensive interdisciplinary audiovisual collection, including 12,000 videos more than 17,000 classical and jazz music recordings, and 1,400 spoken-word recordings of dramatic and poetic literature.
+The library also houses an extensive interdisciplinary audiovisual collection, including 12,600 videos more than 17,000 classical and jazz music recordings, and 1,400 spoken-word recordings of dramatic and poetic literature.
 The video collection includes classic U.S. and foreign films as well as educational, documentary, and experimental films.

 The collections are housed in three libraries.
 The Thomas B. and Jeannette L. McCabe Library is the center of the College library system and is home to the major portion of the collections, extensive public computing resources, a wide variety of reading and study areas, and a video classroom.

 The Cornell Library of Science and Engineering in the Science Center houses 66,000 volumes and serves the curricular and research needs of students and faculty in the sciences.